eyzhao/scratch_space/install_freesurfer.md

 # Set Freesurfer Environment Variables

 In Linux, environment variables are useful because they are bits of information accessible from the Linux terminal.
-The `export` command sets up an environment variable.
+The `export` command sets up a variable.

 Freesurfer requires some set-up in every terminal window.
 Because of this, it's a good idea to run these set-up steps from your **bashrc** file.
 The bashrc is a file with commands that are executed at the start-up of each new terminal window.
 Anything you need to do whenever a new terminal window starts should be put in your bashrc.

 ## Main Freesurfer Setup

 To add the necessary lines to your bashrc,
-1. **make sure you are in the freesurfer install folder**
+1. **make sure you are in the freesurfer install folder**. i.e. `/software/mri/freesurfer-6.0.0/freesurfer`
 2. run the following commands

 ```